Meet the Faculty of Education

 Professor David Lynch

-Chair of Discipline (Postgraduate Teacher Education); SCUOnline Education Course Coordinator
+Chair of Discipline (Teacher Professional Learning); SCUOnline Education Course Coordinator

-David Lynch is Professor of Education in the Faculty of Education, located at the Gold Coast campus.
+Dr David Lynch is Professor of Education in the Faculty of Education.
 He is the author of numerous books and articles on teacher education and teaching improvement, specialising in Whole of School Teaching Improvement.
-David’s background is in primary education having been a teacher and senior state school principal in early professional life.

 Alicia Phillips